 Welcome to Senior School

 The Senior School at Upper Yarra Secondary College is responsible for all programs related to Years 10, 11 and 12.
-Each year level has a specific team of staff to manage and supervise all aspects of students at their year level.
-This approach allows each teacher to support a particular Homegroup, offering one to one support to all students in their Home Group.
-These supports include curriculum delivery, wellbeing, extension activities, events and excursions and promoting student voice within the College.
-Each Home Group teacher is supported by their Team Leader and the Senior School Leader.
+Each year level has a specific team of staff to manage and supervise all aspects of students at their year level supported by their Team Leader and the Senior School Leader.
+This includes curriculum delivery, wellbeing, extension activities, events and excursions and promotion of student voice within the College.

 Year 10, 11 and 12 are important decision-making times at Upper Yarra Secondary College.
 It is a time when students are required to choose a course and make decisions about their future directions.
 One-on-one career counselling begins in Year 10 to coincide with the Work Experience Program, Civics and Careers classes.
 These one-on-one sessions continue in Year 11 and 12 to ensure that students are selecting subjects relevant to their future goals.